Photo by Kamira / Shutterstock

 This is a developing story.
 For up-to-date information on traveling during the coronavirus outbreak, visit the websites of the Centers for Disease Control and Prevention and the World Health Organization.

-In a coronavirus press briefing on Friday, May 8, de Blasio unveiled new entry rules to cut down on crowds at New York City parks where there has been well-documented overcrowding on recent warm days.
-The new guidelines targeted places like Manhattan’s Hudson River Park (Piers 45 and 46) and Domino Park in Williamsburg.
-At these parks, the city will limit capacity and increase NYPD presence to ensure that people stay six feet apart as social-distancing rules mandate, according to the mayor.
-It’s unclear how long these limits will be in place and whether the city’s larger public green spaces, such as Central Park in Manhattan and Prospect Park in Brooklyn, will also be subject to them.
+After well-documented overcrowding in New York City parks in early May, de Blasio unveiled new entry rules to cut down on crowds targeting places like Manhattan’s Hudson River Park (Piers 45 and 46) and the Sheep Meadow in Central Park, as well as Domino Park in Williamsburg.
+At these parks, the city has limited capacity and increased NYPD presence to ensure that people stay six feet apart as social-distancing rules mandate, according to the mayor.
+It’s unclear how long these limits will be in place; other parts of Central Park, as well as Prospect Park in Brooklyn, aren’t limiting capacity but are reminding visitors to keep six feet of distance from others and wear face coverings.

-For the first time in its half-century history, New York City Pride has been canceled, along with all in-person events on the NYC Pride 2020 roster, originally scheduled for June 14–28, 2020.
+For the first time in its half-century history, New York City Pride was canceled, along with all in-person events on the NYC Pride 2020 roster, originally scheduled for June 14–28, 2020.

 “Pride is a staple in New York City, and is oftentimes a safe space for many,” David A. Correa, Heritage of Pride interim executive director, said in a statement.
 “This weighed on our members, board, and staff, knowing that we serve as a haven for vulnerable communities.
 It was not easy to arrive at the decision to cancel pride . . . but our top priority remains the health and well-being of all those that participate with us.”